KinsonDigital/CASL/README.md

 <h2 style="font-weight:bold" align="center" >!!
 NOTICE !!</h2>

 This library is still under development and is not at v1.0.0 yet!!
-However, all of the major features are available, so we encourage you to use them and provide feedback.
-That is what open source is all about 🥳
+However, all of the major features are available, so we encourage you to use it and provide feedback.
+That is what open source is all about. 🥳

-<h2 style="font-weight:bold" align="center">📖 About CASL</h2>
+<h2 style="font-weight:bold" align="center">📖 About CASL 📖</h2>

 Pronounced *Castle*, **CASL** is an acronym for (C)ross-platform (A)udio and (S)ound (L)ibrary